Turkish textbook controversies: Greeks and Greece

-A study on the Turkish textbooks conducted by the Institute for Monitoring Peace and Cultural Tolerance in School Education (IMPACT-SE) was published in 2021, which includes notes on the Turkish narrative of affairs related to Greece.
+A study on the Turkish textbooks conducted by Hay Eytan Cohen Yanarocak for the Institute for Monitoring Peace and Cultural Tolerance in School Education (IMPACT-SE) was published in 2021, which includes notes on the Turkish narrative of affairs related to Greece.
 For example, the indigenous Muslims (as are officially referred in the Lausanne Treaty, and as are recognized by the Greek authorities) of Greece are referred as Turks in the Turkish school books, and claims of discrimination against them are made.
-The 1955 pogrom against the Greeks of Istanbul is not mentioned at all.
+The 1955 pogrom against the minosrities of Istanbul is not mentioned at all.

 Armenians

 Education in Turkey is centralized: its policy, administration and content are each determined by the Turkish government.
 Textbooks taught in schools are either prepared directly by the Ministry of National Education (MEB) or must be approved by its Instruction and Education Board.
 In practice, this means that the Turkish government is directly responsible for what textbooks are taught in all schools, even private education or those that are dedicated to ethnic minorities.
 The state uses its monopoly to promote the official position of Armenian Genocide denial and textbooks have also included demonization of Armenians, presenting them as enemies.

 For decades, these textbooks omitted any mention of Armenians as part of Ottoman history.
 Since the 1980s, textbooks discuss the "events of 1915", but deflect the blame from the Ottoman government to other actors, especially imperialist powers who allegedly manipulated the Armenians to achieve their nefarious goals of undermining the empire, and the Armenians themselves, for allegedly committing treason and presenting a threat to the empire.
 Some textbooks admit that deportations occur and Armenians died, but present this action as necessary and justified.
 Most recently, textbooks have accused Armenians of perpetrating genocide against Turkish Muslims.
 In 2003, students in each grade level were instructed to write essays refuting the genocide.

 In 2014, Taner Akçam, writing for the Armenian Weekly, discussed 2014–2015 Turkish elementary and middle school textbooks that the MEB had made available on the internet.
 He found that Turkish history textbooks are filled with the message that Armenians are people "who are incited by foreigners, who aim to break apart the state and the country, and who murdered Turks and Muslims."
 The Armenian Genocide is referred to as the "Armenian matter", and is described as a lie perpetrated to further the perceived hidden agenda of Armenians.
 Recognition of the Armenian Genocide is defined as the "biggest threat to Turkish national security".